 \section{Introduction}

-Deep convolutional networks have become a tool of choice in modern computer vision.
-These models typically outperform other approaches in core vision tasks such as object recognition and segmentation, but also suffer from several drawbacks.
-First, the models are hard to interpret, which makes them difficult to improve by adding common-sense priors into the architecture.
-Instead, researchers use expensive data augmentation procedures to add desired invariances (e.g., to rotation or color shifts) and brute-force architecture search to improve the state-of-the-art.
-Second, these models are usually trained in a supervised fashion on large amounts of labeled data, while in most applications labels are sparse, leading to a variety of domain adaptation challenges.
-Third, there is evidence of failure of the architecture choices which were meant to promote the networks' reasoning over large distances in images.
-The \emph{effective} receptive field \cite{NIPS2016_6203} of the networks -- the distance at which far-away pixels stop contributing to the activity of deeper neurons -- is relatively small, often just a dozen pixels or so.
+Deep convolutional neural networks (CNNs) have become a tool of choice in computer vision.
+They typically outperform other approaches in core tasks such as object recognition and segmentation, but suffer from several drawbacks.
+First, CNNs are hard to interpret, which makes them difficult to improve by adding common-sense priors or invariances into the architecture.
+Second, they are usually trained in a supervised fashion on large amounts of labeled data, yet in most applications labels are sparse, leading to various domain adaptation challenges.
+Third, there is evidence of failure of the architecture choices that were meant to promote CNNs' reasoning over large distances in images.
+The \emph{effective} receptive field \cite{NIPS2016_6203} of CNNs -- the distance at which faraway pixels stop contributing to the activity of deeper neurons -- is often a small fraction of the theoretical one.

-With the third point in mind, in this paper we ask a simple question, the answer to which can inform a research agenda in building models which are interpretable, can be pretrained in an unsupervised manner, adopt priors with ease, and are amenable to intuitive and well-understood statistical inference techniques: \emph{If state-of-the-art models effectively use only small image patches for vision tasks, and learn from billions of pixels, then how would simple nearest-neighbor-based approaches perform, and can they be made practical computationally?} We show that models based on epitomic representations \cite{jojic2003epitomic}, illustrated in Fig.~\ref{fig:epitome_overlapping_patches}, match and surpass deep CNNs on several weakly supervised segmentation and domain transfer tasks where U-Nets have been the state-of-the-art.
+With the third point in mind, we ask a simple question, the answer to which can inform an agenda in building models which are interpretable, can be pretrained in an unsupervised manner, adopt priors with ease, and are amenable to well-understood statistical inference techniques: \emph{If deep CNNs effectively use only small image patches for vision tasks, and learn from billions of pixels, then how would simple exemplar-like approaches perform, and can they be made practical computationally?} We show that models based on epitomic representations \cite{jojic2003epitomic}, illustrated in Fig.~\ref{fig:epitome_overlapping_patches}, match and surpass deep CNNs on several weakly supervised segmentation and domain transfer tasks.

-\cut{In Fig. \ref{fig:reshuffle} we show the effect of reshuffling blocks of pixels in the input on the predictions of a U-Net \cite{unet}, a popular choice in semantic segmentation tasks.
-For example, road pixels in this imagery are often in a tree shadow, and the training data provides strong evidence for roads being long and uninterrupted, yet the U-Net predicts that the shadow pixels are vegetation.
-The theoretical receptive field radius of this network is 92 pixels (meters), yet Fig.~\ref{fig:reshuffle} shows the predictions are myopic.}

-\cut{In fact, when the input to the network is broken into $K \times K$ blocks and shuffled as shown in the figure, and then the output blocks are shuffled back into correct positions, the resulting predictions are close to the original ones everywhere except for pixels that are less than 6 pixels away from the edges of the blocks.
-Thus the effective receptive field is closer to $13 \times 13$ pixels (See appendix for more information). }